MRGMotorsport/assetto_graphing/README.md

 # assetto_graphing
 A 3D track map to see the difference in racing lines between two laps.
 Alongside this, graphs that are available within the Motec software are created as a proof of concept.
+This takes 2 Motec CSV outputs and performs analysis on them.